GENI-NSF/geni-tools/README-clearpassphrases.txt

   * Create a backup of the current certificate file and SSH private key
   * Replace the existing certificate/key file with the unencrypted one

-Note: For some uses, a full installation of OpenSSL is required.

 = Usage =

 Usage: clear-passphrases.py [options]